Laweeza/Laweeza/README.md

 - ⚡ Fun fact: ...
 -->

-I am a software developer from the Bay Area.
+I am a software developer from the Bay Area ☀️.

 ```Currently working on projects with:```